SamuelZoro/lucius_ramirez/README.md

 # lucius_ramirez

-This project is a simple personal responsive, mobile-first developed Philosophy web application that provides an ebook that the user can flick through manually, and search through using a search engine.
+This project is a simple personal responsive, mobile-first developed Philosophy web application that provides an ebook that the user can flick through by the click or touch of a button, and search through using a search engine.
 The user is also provided with the feature of sending a message to the author by filling out a contact form.

 ## Technologies